-The benchmark to compare efficiency with is the \emph{brute-force} implementation of PGM which use the finest time step in our deep multi-scale PGM.
-In a numerical experiment, we use a standard stochastic linear-quadratic optimal control problem evaluate the performance of our method.
+The benchmark to compare efficiency with is the \emph{brute-force} implementation of PGM which uses the finest time step in our deep hierarchical PGM across the whole horizon of the problem.
+In our numerical experiments, we applied the method to two problems, a standard stochastic linear-quadratic optimal control problem and an optimal execution problem under stochastic price impact and stochastic resilience.
+The first numerical experiment, Section~\ref{sec:lqsc}, is on a 1-dimensional stochastic control problem and the evaluation of the value function is straightforward.
+The second numerical experiment, Section~\ref{sec:oe}, is on a 4-dimensional optimal execution problem with a mixture of stochastic and deterministic state variables.
+The degeneracy caused by the deterministic variables is overcome by adding a retraining sub-step in the training of the surrogate for the coarse value function.
+Additionally, the total-liquidation constraint in the optimal execution problem requires us to include additional trajectories in training of the finer policy.
+In both cases, the hierarchical PGM demonstrates a gain in efficiency as shown in Section~\ref{sec:numerics}, namely Figures~\ref{fig:value0_comparison_bw_brute_multi} and \ref{fig:value2_comparison_bw_brute_multi} and Tables~\ref{tab:training-times}, \ref{tab:wallclock_lqc_v9}, \ref{tab:cost_balance_stat}, and \ref{tab:wallclock_lob_v7}.